Home AI Lab ·Part 1

 This works, but WSL’s internal IP changes on restart, so the rules go stale.
 It also requires a rule per port, per service.

 The mirrored networking approach is cleaner.
-WSL participates directly in the host network — services bind to 0.0.0.0 inside WSL and become reachable through the Windows host IP without any forwarding rules.
+WSL participates directly in the host network: services bind to 0.0.0.0 inside WSL and become reachable through the Windows host IP without any forwarding rules.
+It requires a recent WSL release (mirrored mode was introduced in WSL 2.0, see Microsoft’s WSL networking docs).
 It’s configured in C:\Users\<user>\.wslconfig:

 [wsl2]